About the Community

 - What it means to be a recognized fraternity or sorority

 A recognized fraternity or sorority is one that is currently in good standing with the University.
-Recognized fraternities and sororities are monitored for performance related to University policies and standards, including the anti-hazing policy and the alcohol policy.
-Staff in the Office of Fraternity & Sorority Life advise these chapters and help them to continue to improve and excel.
+Recognized fraternities and sororities are monitored for performance related to University policies and standards.
+This would include the anti-hazing policy and the alcohol policy.
+Staff in the Office of Fraternity & Sorority Life advise these chapters and helps them continue to improve and excel.

 - Benefits of being recognized

 - Interaction with the other members of the Penn State fraternity and sorority community

 - Use of Penn State facilities for meetings and events

 - Programming and leadership development training and materials from the Office of Fraternity and Sorority Life